 First trimester screening for genetic defects is an optional screening intended to identify potential genetic abnormalities without invasive measures.
 This technique is helpful to all women regardless of age, or those who are undecided about more invasive testing such as chorionic villus sampling (CVS) or amniocentesis.
+This is done in clinic at 12 weeks.

 Using this method, blood is drawn from the mother by a finger stick and tested for the beta subunit of human chorionic gonadotropin and pregnancy associated plasma protein-A (PAPP-A).
-An ultrasound of the fetal nuchal fold (an area at the back of the fetal neck), at 12 weeks of gestational age provides a detection rate for Down's syndrome, Trisomy 13 and Trisomy 18 of 91%.
+An ultrasound of the fetal nuchal fold (an area at the back of the fetal neck), at 12 weeks of gestational age provides a detection rate for Down's syndrome, Trisomy 13, and Trisomy 18 of 91%.
 The nuchal fold thickness may also indicate a higher risk for major heart defects in the fetus.
 A positive test allows a woman to decide if a CVS or amniocentesis is appropriate.
 A negative test indicates that the unidentified risk of having a child with Down's syndrome, Trisomy 13 or Trisomy18 is reduced.
 While this is not a diagnostic test, it does represent an improvement over screening tests previously offered.
-The first trimester screen has a false positive rate of 2% and does not test for Spina Bifida or other genetically linked chromosomal abnormalities.
+The first trimester screen has a SHARED-GUIDES FOR EACH TASK-MEDICAL STAFF-LPN, MA, CAN-PRENATAL PACKAGE false positive rate of 2% and does not test for Spina Bifida or other genetically linked chromosomal abnormalities.
 The AFP test is still recommended.